 #2 TIP: Use Trainer Mat

 Pedaling on bike trainers creates vibrations.
 These vibrations cause unpleasant noise that you want to avoid.

-A quality trainer mat doesn’t have to be expensive but helps a lot.
-Furthermore, it protects your floor against scratches and damage done by sweat.
+A quality trainer mat doesn’t have to be expensive but helps absorb these vibrations and therefore, reduces the trainer’s noise.
+Furthermore, it protects your floor against scratches and damage by sweat.

 When choosing a trainer mat, make sure it is:

 - Made of materials like rubber or polyvinyl chloride (more know as PVC)

 - Not too thick (thickness around 0.2 inches [5 mm] should be enough)

 - Odor proof